NonameUntitled/logq/README.md

 To use a different dataset, replace `ml1m` in the config filename with `steam` or `gowalla`.
 Configs with a `_time` suffix after the dataset name are dedicated to time-based splits.

+You can download datasets from [here](https://zenodo.org/records/15330764).
+Unzip `datasets.tar` in the root of the repository by running `tar -xvf datasets.tar`.

 ## Evaluation Example